Eduard-Ocunschi/The-Memories-Book/README.md

 - **Journal Entries**: Create, read, and delete journal entries.
 Each entry is saved to Firestore.
 - **Rich Text Editor**: Write entries with bold, italic, and other rich text formatting.
 You can also add and resize images via URLs.
 - **Interactive Map**: Default location based on user’s geolocation.
 Click on the map to select a location and get real-time weather information for that area.
 - **Location Pins**: View journal entries with location pins on the map.
-Click on an entry pin to view or delete the entry.
+Click on an entry to view or delete the entry.
 - **Settings**: Update your username.
 - **Responsiveness**: Fully responsive design down to tablet size.
 Phone responsiveness is in progress.